autopi-io/documentation/docs/hardware/autopi-tmu-cm4/installing_external_antennas.md

 			<li>The right antenna (Alt.
 4G) should be connected to the right connector of the modem</li></ul><br/>
 			<strong>Note: </strong>
 			Please make sure that the antennas are not stuck in between the casings or that they are accidentally screwed in when you put back the screws in the casing.
-Once installed, don't tighten the SMA nut anymore because the cables will twist and be damanged in the interior of the device.
+Once installed, don't tighten the SMA nut anymore because the cables will twist and be damaged in the interior of the device.
 	</p>
 	<img alt="Step 2" src={useBaseUrl('/img/hardware/tmu_cm4/ext_ant4.jpg')}/>
 </SideBySide>